dmbarbour/wikilon/docs/NetworkModel.md

         ["encryptedLinearContext"]kf{$fmtLocal}"globalPart"l{$@}

-This could work pretty well, and would permit sealing of the inner context to be somewhat more discretionary.
+That could work pretty well, and would permit sealing of the inner context to be somewhat more discretionary.
 But we might be able to improve performance and security with a specialized token:

         {@globalPart/encryptedLinearContext'kf}

 An ABC implementation would then understand this token as creating a sealed value with the relevant structural and substructural properties.
 Of course, to construct a value with this representation, we'll need support from the Self function.
 Our cryptographic sealer/unsealer might look like:

-        {:@globalPart/aes$key}      sealer
+        {:@globalPart/aes$key}      sealer   (via Self function)
-        {.@globalPart/aes$key}      unsealer
+        {.@globalPart/aes$key}      unsealer (not exposed)

-The convention is that cryptographic sealers use `{:format$key}`, so I'm essentially treating `@globalPart` as a special class of formats.
+The convention is that cryptographic sealers use `{:format$key}`, so I'm essentially treating `@globalPart` as a specialized class of formats.
 In this case, symmetric key cryptography should be okay.

 *ASIDE:* Contexts are sealed cryptographically.
 Networks will not provide any sort of stateful sealing, not even for linear contexts.
 Developers can always add a layer of indirection if they want to model very large or stateful contexts while keeping capabilities small.